 The results are shown in Fig. \ref{fig:ablation}.
-As we can see, compared with the complete model, \textit{SSOT} is worse because after removing the Self-paced ensemble, the datasets encounter an imbalance that will result in the difficulty of modeling.
-And \textit{SSPSOT\_NC} ignores the intra-domain structure with no consideration of the embedding distances in the hidden feature space, making it is hard to find a good classification boundary.
-What's more, \textit{SPSSOT\_NG} causes the paired samples may come from different classes for unlabeled samples in the target domain, which would lead to an ambiguous result.
-In brief, the results indicate that each part of our model \textit{SPSSOT} is necessary.
+As we can see, compared with the complete model, \textit{SSOT} is worse.
+This is because after removing the Self-paced ensemble, the datasets encounter a label imbalance that will result in the difficulty of modeling. \textit{SSPSOT\_NC} ignores the intra-domain structure with no consideration of the embedding distances in the hidden feature space; it is thus hard to find a good classification boundary.
+What's more, \textit{SPSSOT\_NG} causes that the paired target unlabeled samples may come from different classes; this would lead to an ambiguous result.
+In brief, the results indicate that each part of our model \method is necessary.